-Managing tasks with SysMan Station
+• Managing tasks with SysMan Station

-The SysMan Station provides a graphic representation of the Tru64 UNIX system and enables you to manage it remotely from a personal computer.
-This Java utility is fully integrated with the TruCluster Server software; it allows for remote management from any computer.
+The SysMan Station provides a graphic representation of the Tru64 UNIX system and enables you to manage it remotely from any computer.
+This Java utility is fully integrated with the TruCluster Server software.
 (See Section 2.4.2 for more information about SysMan Station.)

-Configuring your system with Quick Setup
+• Configuring your system with Quick Setup

 Quick Setup provides a fast, user-friendly way to set up your system with the basic system configuration.
 The resulting system can be used "as is" or you can customize it with settings accessible in the full-featured configuration application.
-On a character cell system, the Quick Setup application is available from the System Setup menu with the /usr/sbin/setup command.
+Quick Setup, which is accessible with a character cell interface, is available from the System Setup menu with the /usr/sbin/setup command.
 (See Section 2.2 for more information about Quick Setup.)